Employer Responsibilities for Remote Employees: Complete Legal Guide (2026)

 Legal Considerations for Remote Employees

 The legal considerations for remote work can seem like a maze—trust me, I’ve been there!
 In my early days of managing remote teams, I mistakenly assumed that the same rules applied to all employees, regardless of location.
 Boy, was I wrong!
+For companies with international contractors, an employer of record for managing independent contractors takes on employment liability while you retain control over day-to-day work.

 One of the first things I learned (the hard way, I might add) is that federal laws like the Fair Labor Standards Act (FLSA) apply to remote workers just as they do to in-office employees.
 This means you’re still responsible for minimum wage and overtime pay.